syscl/LinuxLand/README.md

-# Deploy for laptops with Ubuntu/CentOS
+# Tips for improving experience on mainstream GNU/Linux

-This project targets at making Ubuntu/CentOS on some specific laptops easy to use.
-After executing deploy, the script will make Ubuntu/CentOS have a good user experience.
-I will add more optimizations for Ubuntu/CentOS on various laptops, wish you all enjoy it.
+This project targets at making Ubuntu/Fedora easy to use.
+Improvements will keep adding to the repo, wish you enjoy it.

 Don't hesitate to suggest if you have any good ideas.